ViktorBarzin/lansync/README.md

 ![](./pysync-demo.gif)

-Currently key importing can be done in several ways:
+Currently key importing can be done in several ways with `-i` or `--import`:
-- Raw string of passed as cli argument to `-i` or `--import`
+- Raw string of passed
 - Read from a file
 - Github username

 Note that for each of the last two, if multiple keys are found, they will all be added.

+Now since you are importing other people's (hopefully ones you trust) keys it would be a good idea to limit the share directory in some way.
+You don't want people trolling you by sending 100GB files just do troll you and leave with without any free space.

+`pysync` to the help - you can run `pysync --size <some size>` to set a limit to how big the public directory may grow up to.

 # TODO:
 - smb support